gdlc/STAT_COMP/HW/HW3.md

 **1.2.** What is the minimum sample size needed to achieve a power of at least 80% if the effect size is 0.3?

-### 2. Power Analysis: interaction effects

-Assume that the effect of BMI on SBP is higher (0.4) in male than in female (0.2).
-Develop a MC estudy to estimate the power to detect this interaction as a function of sample size (go up to N=10,000).
-Suggestion: extend the baseline model by adding a sex by BMI interaction and assess the power to detect an interaction of the size above-specified.

 **Q**: Can a power of at least 50% be achieved with a sample size <= 10,000?